pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

 source trees, source distributions and wheels.

-At time of writing, it is not formally specified how to merge the parts of this file into single URL that can be passed to tools.
+At time of writing, it is not formally specified how to merge the parts of this data structure into single URL that can be passed to tools.
 A common representation is the pip URL format (`VCS Support <pip-vcs-support_>`_), other examples are provided in the :ref:`Version specifier specification <version-specifiers>`.